 If you plan to use public transportation instead of renting/driving a car, riding a bicycle is your option (aside from hiking) to visit relatively far tourist attractions from the towns.
 You can ask the local tourism offices in the Black Forest to give you a list of bicycle rental shops.

-Most of the cycling routes run along the local train lines, by the way.
+By the way, most of the cycling routes run along the local train lines.

 Since the cycling routes run parallel with the railways, you can shortcut your path to your destination through a train ride (in case you get tired from cycling).
 Train operators in the Black Forest allow the bicycles to be transported in a train, yet they are charged at the adult rate.